popgendad/libpbwt/README.md

 A C library for implementing the positional Burrows-Wheeler transform

-## Introduction
+##Introduction

 The position Burrows-Wheeler transform is an efficient method for haplotype storage and matching ([Durbin 2014](https://www.ncbi.nlm.nih.gov/pubmed/24413527)).
+The `libpbwt` library introduces a new file format for storing pbwt data, which is described below in the [pbwt file format](##pbwt-file-format) subsection below.

-## Installation
+##Installation

 A Makefile is provided with the `libpbwt` package.
 The only dependency outside of the standard C library is `zlib`.
 The default installation directories are `/usr/lib` for the shared library file `libpbwt.so` and `/usr/include` for the `pbwt.h` header file.
 Below is an example of installing the library.